slackapi/java-slack-sdk/docs/guides/app-distribution.md

 **InstallationService** absorbs the difference in the response structure.
 So, you don't need to change anything even when you switch from the classic OAuth to the V2.

-#### Host the Completion/Cancellation Pages in Bolt Apps
+#### Serve the Completion/Cancellation Pages in Bolt Apps

-Most apps tend to choose static pages for the completion/cancellation URLs but it's also possible to host those URLs in the same app. bolt doesn't offer any features to render web pages.
+Most apps tend to choose static pages for the completion/cancellation URLs but it's also possible to dynamically serve those URLs in the same app.
+Bolt doesn't offer any features to render web pages.
 Use your favorite template engine for it.

 ```java
 String renderCompletionPageHtml() { return null; }